RBS tries to find fresh suitors for branch network

 Information was despatched this week to trade buyers Nationwide and Virgin Money, private equity player JC Flowers and another suitor, sources said on Friday.

-RBS was ordered to sell 316 branches by European regulators as a condition of receiving a 45 billion pound ($71.76 billion)bailout in 2008 which left it 81 percent government owned.
+RBS was ordered to sell 316 branches by European regulators as a condition of receiving a 45 billion pound bailout in 2008 which left it 81 percent government owned.

-It was forced to restart the sale process after Spain's Santander pulled out of a deal to buy the branches last month.

-RBS has received expressions of interest from Corsair Capital, led by former Standard Chartered chairman Mervyn Davies, and a joint venture between Blackstone and Anacap, the backers of new bank Aldermore, one of the sources said.
-The same source added that the bank wanted to have a firm shortlist of possible buyers in place by the middle of December.

 J.C.
 Flowers is interested in buying the branches as part of its plan to expand in UK financial services and build on the Kent Reliance business it bought last year, another source said.
 Flowers could look to team up with another private equity firm given the size of the RBS business, that source said.